 Intervention using the Lovaas Method can begin with children as young as three.
 Treatment can last between two and six years.
 Children may work with a member of their therapy team five to seven days a week from five to seven hours a day.
 Sessions are broken into trials with appropriate breaks taken when the child loses focus.

 Lovaas treatment relies heavily on discrete trial training (DTT) methods to help children reach their full potential.
 During a trial, children are given prompts and encouraged to respond correctly to the prompts.
 If the child doesn’t respond to the prompt they are given, the therapist may use partial or full hand-over-hand assistance to help the child complete the request.
 Correct responses are rewarded with verbal praise, a food item, or time spent with a preferred item.

 The original Lovaas Method is not without controversy.
 Some of the original methods from the 1960s are deemed unethical by today’s standards, mostly related to the use of electric shock therapy to reduce inappropriate or self-injurious behavior.
 Fortunately, the Lovaas Method is fluid.
 It consistently adjusts practices based on evidence-based, scientific research, so unethical or ineffective approaches are removed from the program.

 Are there Other Treatments of this kind?

-Is the Lovaas Approach Effective?
+Is the Lovaas Method Effective?

-There are forty years of research behind the Lovaas approach and more, if you include the research into Skinner’s theories, on which it is based.
+There are 40 years of research behind the Lovaas approach.
+Even more, if you include the research into Skinner’s theories, on which it is based.
 In all of the research into outcomes, the primary directive is that progress must be attributable to the program and not some other variable.
 Another study point is whether the intervention lasts as the child ages.
 In addition, other studies must be able to replicate the findings of the Lovaas research.